LLNL/sundials/doc/cvodes/guide/source/Usage/ADJ.rst

       initialized through a call to :c:func:`CVodeSetLinearSolverB`.

-.. c:function:: int CVodeSetPreconditionerB(void * cvode_mem, int which, CVLPrecSetupFnB psetupB, CVLsPrecSolveFnB psolveB)
+.. c:function:: int CVodeSetPreconditionerB(void * cvode_mem, int which, CVLsPrecSetupFnB psetupB, CVLsPrecSetupFnB psolveB)

-   The function :c:func:`CVodeSetPrecSolveFnB` specifies the preconditioner setup and solve functions for the backward integration.
+   The function :c:func:`CVodeSetPreconditionerB` specifies the preconditioner setup and solve functions for the backward integration.

    **Arguments:**